 - Warriner v.
 Stanton, 475 F.3d 497 (3d Cir.
 2007) (affirming summary judgment in favor of the defendant in medical malpractice action)

 - Kern v.
 Alfred I. du Pont Institute, C.A.
 No. 02C-05-001-FSS (Del.
 Super.
 Ct.
 2004) (granting summary judgment for defendant in medical malpractice action).

-Mr. Rogoff is co-chair of the firm’s Diversity Committee, and is active in a variety of community activities.
+Mr. Rogoff is co-chair of the firm’s Diversity Committee, and he chairs the firm’s Training Committee.
+He is also active in a variety of community activities.
 For three years, he served as chairman of the board of directors of the American Foundation for Suicide Prevention and continues to serve on its board.
 He is engaged in litigation in several pro bono matters.
-In addition, he has served on the faculty of the National Institute for Trial Advocacy and taught appellate advocacy at the University of Pennsylvania Law School.
+In addition, he is an Adjunct Professor of Law at Rutgers School of Law – Camden; has served on the faculty of the National Institute for Trial Advocacy; and has taught appellate advocacy at the University of Pennsylvania Law School.